AgileHealthInsurance Report | 2019-07-13

 Another thing to note about Obamacare exchange plans is that they can be expensive, especially if you don’t qualify for a tax subsidy.
 Due to the high costs associated with such comprehensive coverage that the ACA plans come with, many consumers have decided to pursue alternatives such as short term medical insurance.
 Although it does not cover pre-existing conditions, you can purchase short term medical insurance year round outside the Open Enrollment Period and get immediate coverage until the next OEP begins.

 Can You Cancel the Insurance After Open Enrollment?

 Yes of course.
 If you feel like the policy isn’t working out for you, you can definitely cancel.

-Agilehealthinsurance.com is a leader in short term health insurance, and carries amazing low-cost options for people looking to save money in their budget.
-Short-term health insurance has no open enrollment period and can be purchased outside open enrollment at any point during the year.
+Agilehealthinsurance.com is a leader in short term medical insurance, and carries amazing low-cost options for people looking to save money in their budget.
+Short Term Medical Insurance has no open enrollment period and can be purchased outside open enrollment at any point during the year.
 If you’re a family or individual on a budget, it’s definitely worth seeing what’s available in your area.

 Compare ACA plans on our sister site, HealthPocket.

 Short-term insurance has long been seen as an option for those who need affordable health care, but may not be able to afford the high premiums associated with an ACA approved health plan.
-Click Here to learn anything you may want to know about short-term health insurance.
+Click Here to learn anything you may want to know about short term medical insurance.